 - Before your child has their pictures taken, on the day, a radiographer or nurse may ask your child to show them how they hold their breath.
 They will also tell you which kind of breath holds your child will need to do.

-- During the scan, the radiographer will instruct your child, over a speaker, when they need to hold their breath and when they can breathe normally.
+During the scan, the radiographer will give instructions to your child over a speaker.
+They will be told when they need to hold their breath and when they can breathe normally.

-- You and your child may be waiting for long periods of time on the day; it can be useful to bring items with you to support your child; i.e. favourite book, IPAD, card game, drawing materials etc.
+You and your child may be waiting for long periods of time on the day; it is good to bring items with you to support your child; i.e. favourite book, IPAD, card game, drawing materials etc.

 For more information on helping children cope with procedures, please refer to SCHN factsheets from the following web-site:

-If you child requires frequent procedures, and experiences anxiety, you can contact the Child Life Therapy Departments at:
+If you child needs frequent procedures, and experiences anxiety, you can contact the Child Life Therapy Departments at: